Getting Paid for Years Instead of Minutes

 One of the very best responses we’ve seen to this question is this single sentence: “Our fee doesn’t cover our time, but rather our experience, expertise, contacts, and industry knowledge.”
 That’s a brilliant distillation of what your clients really buy.

 While most agency executives nod their heads in agreement with the point that agencies are compensated for the wrong thing, they also wring their hands in exasperation, thinking that the solution is hopelessly complex.
 Actually, the solution is startlingly simple.
-Stop billing for inputs (time) and start charging for outputs (deliverables), which clients actually buy.
+Stop billing for inputs (time) and start charging for outputs (deliverables), which is what clients actually buy.
 When you charge for the solution rather than the time that went into developing it, you’re able to recover the value of the “experience, expertise, contacts, and industry knowledge” referenced above.

 Most agencies in the crisis communications business do this instinctively.
 They will often begin an engagement by asking the question, “If we can solve this problem, what would it be worth to you?”
 Clients are likely to respond with a number that is exponentially higher than the anticipated fee, which is exactly the point of the exercise: to frame the value of the solution.

 Instead of attaching your pricing to the cost of your people’s salaries, attach it to the perceived value of the outputs they are delivering.
 Simply trade your schedule of hourly rates for what we call a “pricing guide” — a comprehensive catalog of the outputs and solutions delivered by your firm, each of which is assigned a minimum price.
-Of course not all deliverables are of equal “size,” so describe them as small, medium, and large.
+Of course, not all deliverables are of equal “size,” so describe them as small, medium, and large.

 Referencing the right resource